echtejosh/pdf-to-image/README.md

 ## Installation

-Before using Doppler, ensure that you have Ghostscript and qpdf installed on your system.
+Before using Doppler, ensure that you have Ghostscript and QPDF installed on your system.
 You can install them using the following commands:

 GhostScript:
 ```bash